HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/webdav/wcm_webdav_prestemp.md

     When you create a new presentation template in this way, the object's file name is used as the name and title of the new template, and the file's content is stored as the template's data.
 In addition, the user who is authenticated with the WebDAV client is specified as the author and owner of the new template.

-    !!! important
-        Placing an incompatible file into the `presentationTemplates` folder \(for example, a JPEG file\) can cause errors during template creation and might result in an unusable presentation template.
+    **Important:** Placing an incompatible file into the `presentationTemplates` folder \(for example, a JPEG file\) can cause errors during template creation and might result in an unusable presentation template.

     **Deleting presentation templates:** To delete a presentation template delete the corresponding file.
 If the presentation template is being referenced by another item, such as a site area, it cannot be deleted until you have first removed the corresponding references by using the authoring portlet.